putianyi889/Miscellaneous/扫雷/GSC Guide.md

 **NOTE**: when you break a personal record, Arbiter will save a copy of that video in the main folder.
 Be careful not to collect the same video twice.

-A player need to have a [minesweepergame.com](https://minesweepergame.com/) account or [saolei.wang](http://www.saolei.wang/Main/Index.asp) account and will be recognised as the name displayed on either minesweepergame.com or saolei.wang.
+A player needs to have a [minesweepergame.com](https://minesweepergame.com/) account or [saolei.wang](http://www.saolei.wang/Main/Index.asp) account and will be recognised as the name displayed on either minesweepergame.com or saolei.wang.
 The player ID on either of the sites needs to be included in the email.
 If you have a [Minesweeper Online](https://minesweeper.online/cn/) account and want to be eligible for [WoM resource rewards](https://github.com/putianyi889/Miscellaneous/blob/master/%E6%89%AB%E9%9B%B7/GSC%20Guide.md#wom-resources), you also need to provide your Minesweeper Online ID and/or username.

 The major competition stat is T.37 which is `BT.20+IT.12+ET.5`.
 B/I/E refer to Beginner/Intermediate/Expert.
 T refers to Time. `.n` means the sum of the best n scores.
 For example, Your BT.20 means the summation of your best 20 Beginner games in terms of time.
 There are also other competition [stats](#stats).